Niksha36/DreamNews/README.md

 In this project i use news api of NewsAPI site: https://newsapi.org/

 **_Some news from google news source do not open in Russia but in other countries works fine._**
+# There are 2 branches:
+1) master - default news app without auth feature
+2) auth_Feature - the same app but with auth
 # Features that were applyed in this project

 1)MVVM architecture